domobritton/resilient-leadership/src/pages/index.md

       text2: >
         I am now able to identify the tendencies that cause me to be overly critical of myself… My approach to both work and home life has improved tremendously."
       author: >
         Nate Breed
-        VP of Finance
+      company: VP of Finance
     - text1: >
         "My coaching with Charlene has changed my life personally, professionally and socially.
       text2: >
         I was traveling through life with unrealistic expectations and carrying a sense of failure. … Charlene has an incredible way of holding me accountable with honesty and connecting me with what really matters."
       author: >
         Chad Henline
-        Director of Operations
+      company: Director of Operations
 main:
   heading: Great coffee with no compromises
   description: >